Long term thinking

 How to find the right size?

 1. Measure around your body under your bust.
-If you don't get an even number, round up or down, depending on the disired fit.
+If you don't get an even number, round up or down, depending on the desired fit.

 2. Measure around the fullest part of your bust.
-The difference between your bust size and your size under your bust is your cup size.
+The difference between your bust size and the size under your bust is your cup size.

 You will find the size guide for our bras under each product in our collection of nursing bras.